mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 esp_spi_lsb:
 : designates the LSB to be considered for the compressed SPI.
 A value of 32 for esp_spi_lsb will leave the SPI unchanged.
-: This parameter is defined by this specification and can take the following values 0, 1, 2, 4 respectively meaning that the compressed SPI will consist of the esp_spi_lsb LSB bytes of the original SPI.
-A value of 4 for esp_spi_lsb will leave the SPI unchanged.

 esp_sn:
 : designates the Sequence Number (SN) field defined in {{!RFC4301}}.